carbon-design-system/carbon-web-components/src/coding-conventions.md

 #### Areas where component optinos are _not_ applied

 - CSS classes used in template (Should be done by overriding `.render()` method)

+### Creating inherited components

+This codebase intends to support the components being inherited, to some extent. e.g. Compoennts with different options described above.
+To support that, it's easier for all properties/methods exposed as `protected`, but it exposes a risk of the component internals being poked around.
+The current guideline for using `protected` is the following:

+- Ones where override happens within this component library (e.g. `<bx-multi-select>` inheriting `<bx-dropdown>`)
+- Element ID's auto-generation logic
+- (Possibly some more, e.g. ones whose API are stable enough)

 ## Polymorphism with static properties